 Didactic Seminars: Weekly didactic seminars are an integral part of the internship training experience.
 Based on the practitioner-scholar model of training, the sequence of training seminars progresses from topics focused on bolstering core competencies to seminars covering more advanced competencies over the course of the year.
-Initial seminars may include: crisis intervention, short-term treatment planning, and issues specifically related to working with a multicultural, diverse college population.
+Initial seminars may include: crisis intervention, short-term treatment planning, and evidence-based treatment individualized to each student and their lived experiences.
 Given CAPS' close affiliation with several other university divisions and departments, additional required trainings prepare interns for their role within the university setting.
 During the latter portion of the year, interns each plan two didactic trainings and therefore can invite at least one outside presenter to conduct a didactic seminar, providing additional networking and professional development experience.